-The 10th Medical Group at the U.S. Air Force Academy provides health care services to 30,000 beneficiaries, including support to the 4,000-member cadet wing.
+The 10th Medical Group at the U.S. Air Force Academy provides health care services to 171,000 beneficiaries and 25,000 enrollees, including support to the 4,000-member cadet wing.
 Primary goals are to ensure wartime readiness and optimize the health and wellness of our current and future air and space leaders.
-We primarily offer routine eye care to active duty personnel and cadets.
-Care is not available to other beneficiary categories at this time.

 10 MDG Mission: Forge ready warfighters; deliver safe, reliable, high quality care to our community; and shape the future of military medicine by developing leaders of character.

 10 MDG Vision: Set the standard for excellence in medical readiness, medical services, and leadership development for our Air Force and the Military Health System.

 Motto: Warrior Medic...Right Care Every Time